 School shooters: Know the warning signs

-State police and the FBI went to the Lawrenceburg residence of Dylan Jarrell, just a block away from Anderson County High School, when a New Jersey woman notified police she was getting unsolicited, harassing messages on Facebook from Jarrell, investigators said.
+State police and the FBI responded Thursday to the Lawrenceburg residence of Dylan Jarrell, just a block away from Anderson County High School, when a New Jersey woman complained he had sent unsolicited, harassing messages to her on Facebook.

 A search of Jarrell’s residence discovered “corroborating information that a threat was valid and imminent,” Jarrel’s arrest citation states.
 State police found “a firearm, over 200 rounds of ammunition, a Kevlar vest, a 100-round high capacity magazine, and a detailed plan of attack,” according to a news release from police.
 He also had “internet search history of how to conduct a school shooting was discovered,” Sgt.
 Joshua Lawson said.

 He was charged with harassing communications and terroristic threatening and placed in the Shelby County Detention Center.
 He could still face federal charges

 Police are trying to figure out what led him to plan the attack, said Commissioner Rick Sanders.

 “There is no doubt in my mind that as a result of this investigation we saved lives,” Sanders said.
 “This young man had it in his mind to go to schools and create havoc.
 He had the tools necessary, the intent necessary, and the only thing standing between him and evil and doing evil is law enforcement.”

 He was caught backing out of his driveway “with the tools necessary to commit this heinous act,” Sanders said.
 He said police had “every reason to believe” the attack was going to take place Thursday.

 State police said they notified Anderson and Shelby county schools about the threat and and worked with administrators to determine a plan of action.